sanjacob/markdown-list/README.md

 - The action will look for the first list under the specified header, regardless of level (`#`, `##`, `###`, etc).
-- The item will be appended with the bullet style of the list, or if empty, a dash (`-`).
+- The item will be appended with the bullet style of the list.
-- One empty line is allowed after the list header.
+- Empty lines are allowed after the list header.
+- The list **MUST** not be empty (otherwise there is no list really)

 ## Example